ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Node.js version 8 environment with IBM SDKs
 {: #openwhisk_ref_javascript_environments_8}
-The Node.js version 8.11.1 environment is used if the `--kind` flag is explicitly specified with a value of `nodejs:8` when creating or updating an Action.
+The Node.js version 8.11.1 environment is used if the `--kind` flag is explicitly specified with a value of `nodejs:8` when creating or updating an action.

 The following packages are pre-installed in the Node.js version 8.11.1 environment:
   - [amqplib v0.5.2](https://www.npmjs.com/package/amqplib) - A library for making AMQP 0-9-1 clients for Node.JS.